 The current status of smart cities varies across the globe.
 Some cities, like Dubai and Amsterdam, have established themselves as leaders in implementing smart city initiatives, utilising cutting-edge solutions to improve efficiency and sustainability.
 Other cities, especially in developing nations, are exploring smart city technologies at a more gradual pace, often focusing on addressing pressing challenges like water access and waste management.
 While smart cities hold great promise, challenges remain, including concerns over data privacy, cybersecurity, and ensuring equitable access to technological advancements.

 Smart cities rely on a range of innovative technologies to enhance urban living, optimise resources, and improve sustainability.
-Here are some of the key technologies that power these advanced cities:
+Below are the key criteria included in the development of smart cities:

 The development of smart cities aligns closely with several of the United Nations' Sustainable Development Goals due to their focus on creating sustainable, efficient, and inclusive urban environments.
 Here are the key SDGs that are directly linked: